-In the BodyLogicMD network, doctors take a more thorough approach to treating thyroid disorders.
+Within the BodyLogicMD network, doctors take a more thorough approach to treating thyroid disorders.
 You will not leave the office with a blanket diagnosis of "adequate" or "normal."
-Instead, each physician carefully examines your results and strives to achieve or maintain your thyroid hormone levels in an optimal range, so you can feel your best.
-And they use the most effective combination of thyroid hormones.
+Instead, each physician carefully examines your results and strives to achieve or maintain your thyroid hormone levels in an optimal range, so you feel your best.

 Thyroid disorder treatments may include iodine supplements, thyroid hormones, and even desiccated thyroid hormone from animals.
 Typically, hypothyroidism is treated with synthetic T4, which can correct your T4 and TSH levels.
 However, many people cannot efficiently convert T4 to T3.
 This is a problem because T3 is the more active form of thyroid hormone.
 Even if your T4 and TSH levels are optimal, a decreased T3 level, may still cause symptoms.
 The expert physicians of the BodyLogicMD network know that it takes a thorough investigation of the condition and affected hormones, as well as a customized regimen of bioidentical thyroid hormones to achieve balance.